US commercial flights take off for Cuba

 During the 1962 Cuban missile crisis, US carriers were briefly banned from flying over the island and the Cuban military shot down a U2 spy plane, killing the pilot.

-For the decades that followed, the only US aircrafts that traveled to the island were the result of frequent hijackings.
+For the decades that followed, the only US aircraft that traveled to the island were the result of frequent hijackings.

 In 2001, a change in US regulations allowed Cuban Americans to visit family on the island and for charter flights to begin to travel between the two countries.